 Insider threats are becoming more frequent

-Experience the benefits of using Syteca for insider threat prevention and detection.
+Learn how to use Syteca for insider threat prevention and detection.

-The cost of insider threats keeps rising
+The cost of insider threats continues to rise

 Components of the total cost of an insider threat incident

-Money needed to detect, mitigate, investigate, and remediate the breach
+Funds required to detect, mitigate, investigate, and remediate the breach

 The value of resources and employee time spent dealing with the incident

-Potential profit losses due to the attack
+Potential profit losses stemming from the attack

 These costs keep rising each year.